 Meet your OKPAN team!
-Each of us are dedicated to sharing archaeology with everyone and to helping you achieve the same goal.
+Within OKPAN’s structure, each of us are dedicated to sharing archaeology with everyone and to helping you achieve the same goal.
 Have a question for a team member?
 Email her at OKArchaeology@gmail.com!

 Bonnie Pitblado (Ph.D.), Executive Director of OKPAN